DivadNojnarg/blogdown_sources/content/about-lorenz.md

   * Additional remarks

-For the moment, my apps are hosted on my shinyapps.io account.
-However, when my shiny server is ready, I will move everything because I am not very satisfied by the shinyapps.io server performances.
+I started to move all my apps on my private shinyserver.
+For the moment, only "Lorenz initial conditions"" is ready.

 ## 2. Solve the Lorenz model when parameters change